KevinWardakhan/phd_world_models/README.md

 ## How to run

-From a clean checkout, a single command runs the whole pipeline in order (`device: auto` uses CUDA if available, else CPU):
+From a clean checkout, a single command runs the whole pipeline in order.
+On first run, `run.sh` creates a local `.venv` and installs `requirements.txt` automatically (`device: auto` uses CUDA if available, else CPU):

 ```bash
 bash run.sh        # runs every stage: m0 -> m1 -> m2 -> m3 -> m4 -> m5
 ```

+Prerequisites: `python3` with the `venv` module (on Debian/Ubuntu/WSL:
+`sudo apt install python3-venv`) and internet access for the one-time install.

 Or run one stage at a time: